The installation ‘A day in a life, a life in a day’ is a multimedia installation which runs in a loop of approximately 30 minutes.

 In traditional narrative time-based cinema the frame confines, excludes and centers, but at the same time there are narrative codes invented that seem to make us forget this.
 When a person disappears off-frame, he doesn’t fall off the screen, but disappears in time.

 My video archive is like a book of notes.
 For this installation I started reviewing my video archive of the past few years.
-Than I started to cut up and connect a selection of images to create a visual and conceptual dialogue between them.
-It is not so much a traditional story as it is more connected to the rhythm of poetics.
+I started to cut up and connect a selection of images to create a visual and conceptual dialogue between them.
+It is not so much a traditional narritive time-based story but it is more connected to the rhythm of poetics.
 The 30 minute experience floats from casual daily life subject matters to questions of more existential substance.
 The aesthetics of the work (frames within frames, a moving image that projects on a fixed image) are connected to my continuous research revolving around spectatorship, positioning and framing.
-A day in a life, a life in a day is also a play on ‘opening’ up the frame and to shift positions in understanding a frame conceptually as well as formally.
+A day in a life, a life in a day is also a play on ‘opening’ up the frame and to shift positions in understanding a frame formally as well as conceptually.